titoshadow/miniwark-howtos/build_pgModeler_for_Windows_64-bit.md

 ## Intro

-This are the steeps tu build `pgModeler` for Windows 10 64-bit on Windows itself.
+These are the steps to build `pgModeler` for Windows 10 64-bit on Windows itself.
 The produced `pgModeler` software will also be in 64-bit.

 ## Dependencies install

-Before building `pgModeler` we need to install the build tool-chain and dependencies.
+Before building `pgModeler`, we need to install the build tool-chain and dependencies.
 We will use the [MSYS2](http://www.msys2.org/) building platform.

 MSYS2 will provide MinGW, gcc and the Qt library.